hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 ## List

-In this program, a list is made by user input and the Maximum,Minimum,Sum and Average of the list aree to be find.
+In this program, a list is made by user input and the Maximum,Minimum,Sum and Average of the list are to be find.

 In the first step, a list is made by iterating an append function by user input in a for loop.